return42/sphkerneldoc/linux_src_doc/include/linux/dma-fence_h.rst

     return if f1 is chronologically later than f2

     :param struct dma_fence \*f1:
-        [in]    the first fence from the same context
+        the first fence from the same context

     :param struct dma_fence \*f2:
-        [in]    the second fence from the same context
+        the second fence from the same context

 .. _`dma_fence_is_later.description`: